-Early in this pandemic, Cone Health adopted stringent visitor restrictions to ensure the health and safety of our patients and caregivers.
+Cone Health’s visitation policy during the COVID-19 pandemic is available here.
 Exceptions to our zero visitor policy are made for patients who are minors, laboring mothers or nearing death.
 Adopting these stringent visitor restrictions is among the most difficult decisions our health system has ever made.

-While our visitor restrictions are in place to save lives, we understand the distress patients and families are experiencing when they cannot be together.
+While our visitor restrictions are in place to save lives during the pandemic, including our patients, staff and community, we understand the distress patients and families are experiencing when they cannot be together.
 That’s why we’re providing the following guidance and resources.
 Thank you for your support and understanding during this difficult time.

 While you are in our care, we consider you part of our Cone Health family and we want to do everything possible to support your comfort and connection with family.
 We appreciate your understanding during this unprecedented time.

 Even though we have masks, gloves, eye protection and gowns on, we see you.
 Our goal is to make sure you have excellent care both physically and emotionally during this time.
 How we are providing this care is outlined below:

 - Your providers (doctors, physician assistants and nurse practitioners) will see you daily.
 More often if your medical needs change.

 - If you wish, they will contact your designated support person daily with an update to keep them informed during this time.

 - Your nurses will provide your care needs such as medicines, education and support.

 - Your nurse techs will assist you with hygiene, bathroom needs and support.